Imageomics/distributed-downloader/README.md

   or [Intel MPI](https://www.intel.com/content/www/us/en/docs/mpi-library/developer-guide-linux/2021-6/installation.html))
 - High-performance computing environment with Slurm (recommended)

-The downloader can be installed using either Conda or Pip.
+The downloader can be directly installed using Pip.
+Alternatively, one can clone the repo and install with Conda.
+Either way, it is recommended to install within a virtual environment.

 ### Conda Installation